sotudeko/nexusiq-reports/README.md

     waiver-cmds.py
     - read the security overrides file ad write out example curl command to apply a waiver to replace the status override after MJA is enabled
-    - Writes output to datafiles/cmdfile.txt.
+    - Writes waiver parameters to datafiles/applywaivers.csv.
+Also writes example curl commands to datafiles/cmdfile.txt.